SelfCheckout94/web-sprint-challenge-javascript-fundamentals/README.md

 -HOF are functions that recieve functions and callback functions are functions that are passed through a function

 3. Can you explain what a closure is and how you used it in the counter function?
+-Closure is code that is only able to be accessed within the enclosure.
+We use it when we need to reach to an outside scope to access information

 4. Describe the four principles of the 'this' keyword.
 -Window binding